katebeavis/CV/README.md

 ###Test and Behaviour Driven Development
 I am an avid believer in test and behaviour driven development
 * All my projects having test coverage of 90 - 100%
-* Experience of using Rspec, Jasmine, Protractor, Cucumber & Capybara
+* Experience of using Rspec, Jasmine, Protractor, Cucumber, Capybara and Travis with Code Climate for continuous integration

 ###People Management
 I have been responsible for managing teams of up to 40 people on a daily basis